SooryaGeorge7/Dental_Decor/README.md

 I would like to acknowledge the following people in helping with my project one way or another:

-* My husband for supporting me through my decision to do this course and through all the late nights and meltdowns so far especially knowing that this will only get worse through the course of the year. :D
+* My husband for supporting me through my decision to do this course and through all the late nights and meltdowns.. :D
 * My friends ,family and colleagues who have tested my site on their devices to make sure all looks and works well.
 * My Mentor Brian O'Hare for guiding me and giving constructive criticism in our 6 mentor sessions so far.
 * UCD academy november private group in slack for our almost weekly facilitator sessions that have helped me in getting some our doubts cleared with regards to the project.
+* Special shout out to my slack friends Especially Eli Dimitrova and Stuart Parker in Our private UCD group for the encouragements and support.
 * Chris Quinn for delivering our facilitator and master classes so far which has helped me to not feel completely alone in this journey.